IBM-Cloud/docs-services/README.md

 ```

+In this example, the following attributes are used:

 * **:Name:** is the name of the attribute.
-This value does not get passed through to the output, it is an internal Markdown name that is used to map the attribute definition at the top of the page to one or more uses throughout the Markdown file.
+This value does not get passed through to the output; it is an internal Markdown name that is used to map the attribute definition at the top of the page to one or more uses throughout the Markdown file.
 This value must be surrounded by colons (: :).
-* **#ID** sets a value associated with the `id` attribute.
+* **#ID** sets a value associated with the `ID` attribute.
 This value is optional.
-If I define an ID of `#java` in my attribute, and I set this attribute on a Header, the HTML5 output will produce `<h1 id="java"></h1>`.
+If I define an ID of `#java` in my attribute, and I set this attribute on a heading, the HTML5 output will produce `<h1 id="java"></h1>`.
 This value must begin with a pound sign (#).
-* **.Class** sets a value associated with the Class attribute.
+* **.Class** sets a value associated with the `Class` attribute.
 This value is optional.
-If I define a Class of `.ph` in my attribute, and I set this attribute on a Header, the HTML5 output will produce `<h1 Class="ph"></h1>`.
+If I define a Class of `.ph` in my attribute, and I set this attribute on a heading, the HTML5 output will produce `<h1 Class="ph"></h1>`.
 This value must begin with a pound period (.).
 * **.Custom** sets a custom attribute value.
 This value is optional.
-If I define a Custom value of `data-hd-programlang='java'` in my attribute, and I set this attribute on a Header, the HTML5 output will produce `<h1 data-hd-programlang='java'></h1>`.
+If I define a `Custom` value of `data-hd-programlang='java'` in my attribute, and I set this attribute on a heading, the HTML5 output will produce `<h1 data-hd-programlang='java'></h1>`.

-####How attributes are applied in Markdown
+#### How attributes are applied in Markdown
-After you define your attribute at the top of your Markdown file, you can apply the attribute by adding a call to the name of your attribute to the end of the Markdown tag you want to bind your attribute to.
+After you define your attribute at the top of your Markdown file, you can apply the attribute by adding a call to the name of your attribute at the end of the Markdown tag you want to bind your attribute to.
 The implimentation of Bluemix attribute usage is based on the Kramdown / Maraku Block/Span Inline Attribute Lists: http://kramdown.gettalong.org/syntax.html#inline-attribute-lists

 To apply a defined attribute, call the name of the attribute surrounded by curly brackets, and pre-pended by a colon and a space: `{: Name}`